BoyeonK/minigame/README.md

   Copyright © The OpenSSL Project

   > Used for generating RSA key pairs (PKCS#8 / DER format), which are exchanged between client and server during secure handshake initialization.

+- **Microsoft SQL Server ODBC Driver**
+  License: Proprietary License (Microsoft)

+  > Used in C++ for establishing connections, querying, and interacting with Microsoft SQL Server.

+- **Microsoft SQL Server Express**
+  License: Proprietary License (Microsoft)

+  > Used for lightweight, free database management in this project, compatible with the full SQL Server system.